Engee documentation

 electricity

-The electrical port associated with the positive contact of the battery.
+The electrical port connected to the positive contact of the battery.

 electricity

-Electrical port associated with the negative contact of the battery.
+The electrical port connected to the negative contact of the battery.

-Thermal port connected to the battery thermal mass.
-When this port is activated, specify additional parameters to define the behaviour of the battery.
-For more information, refer to Modelling thermal effects.
+The thermal port connected to the thermal mass of the battery.
+When activating this port, specify additional parameters to determine the behavior of the battery.
+For more information, see the section Modeling thermal effects.

 Dependencies

-To use this port, under Thermal Port, select the checkbox for the Thermal port parameters.
+To use this port, select the checkbox for the Thermal port option in the Thermal Port section.

 Parameters